newlandpe/oauth2-xauthconnect/README.md

 #### Method 2: Manual Configuration

 If you need to specify all URLs manually, you can do so as before.
-The available options are: `baseAuthorizationUrl`, `baseAccessTokenUrl`, `resourceOwnerDetailsUrl`, `introspectUrl`, and `revokeUrl`.
+The following options are available for manual configuration:

+- `baseAuthorizationUrl`
+- `baseAccessTokenUrl`
+- `resourceOwnerDetailsUrl`
+- `introspectUrl`
+- `revokeUrl`

 This method is also useful for overriding a specific endpoint URL discovered via the `issuer`.